-Senior Lecturer - School of Environmental & Rural Science
+Senior Lecturer , cotton - School of Environmental and Rural Science

 My interests are in cropping systems and how the plant, abiotic and biotic soil components interact.
-This means I have relatively broad interest that range from farm management decisions to the microscopic life that dwells in the soils and anything that helps to pull these together.
+These interests have resulted in me having a relatively broad interest in areas from farm management to the microscopic life of our soils and anything that helps to pull these together.